elpaso/qgis-dev-vagrant/README.md

 --------

-The `Vagrantfile` contains some configuration options for VirtualBox VM: you can customize the disk size, the number of CPUs and the amount of RAM.
+The `Vagrantfile` contains some configuration options for VirtualBox VM: you can customize the number of CPUs and the amount of RAM.